Red Squirrel in The British Isles: Approaches to Conservation Management and Grey Squirrel Control

 Key Findings:

-Empirical Paper: Red Squirrel in Mid Wales: A Review of Long-term Monitoring Data and Recommendations for Future Conservation Management
+Empirical Paper: Red Squirrel in Mid Wales: A Review of Long-Term Monitoring Data and Recommendations for Future Conservation Management

 Themes Explored: